Peter Maher (runner)

-Peter Kevin Maher (born March 30, 1960 in Ottawa, Ontario) is a former Canadian marathon runner who competed mainly in the 1990s.
+Peter Kevin Maher (born March 30, 1960, in Ottawa, Ontario) is a former Canadian marathon runner who competed mainly in the 1990s.
 He was a resident of Thornhill, a suburb of Toronto.
 He was credited for a brief period with the world record time for 25 km.
 Maher represented Canada in the Olympic men's marathons in Seoul, 1988 and Barcelona, 1992.
 He is said to be the originator of the quote "Running is a big question mark that's there each and every day.
 It asks you, 'Are you going to be a wimp or are you going to be strong today."
-Maher also now runs a Sports Therapy Clinic in Carrigaline, Cork, Ireland.
+Maher also now runs a Sports Therapy Clinic in Carrigaline, County Cork, Ireland.